pamox001/GROUP5/README.md

 ## Purpose

-First homework of the quarter to ensure that my program is running correctly.
+First project !
+(This area can be use to add explanation to how our code is working, issues and what resoruces we use)

 <p>If you have any questions or concerns, please reach out either on Canvas or email.
 Good luck!</p>